tmesposito/alicesaur/README.md

 Python 3.9 or higher is recommended.
 You can install it with a package manager or from source.
 Using your operating system's existing Python installation is discouraged because changes or damage to it can create serious problems at the system level.

 ### Install alicesaur source code
 To install the core alicesaur functionality, clone this repository.
-We recommend setting up an ssh key to access your github account via ssh authentication, in which case you would clone the repository with:
+We recommend setting up an [ssh key to access your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) via ssh authentication, in which case you would clone the repository with:
 ```
 git clone git@github.com:tmesposito/alicesaur.git
 ```
-Otherwise, you can clone the repository via HTTPS authenticaion with:
+Otherwise, you can clone the repository via HTTPS authentication with:
 ```
 git clone https://github.com/tmesposito/alicesaur.git
 ```

 ### Install libcfitsio library
 Some of the STScI tools used by alicesaur depend on the CFITSIO library named libcfitsio.
-The easiest way to install this is via Homebrew, which we recommend.
+The easiest way to install this is via a package manager like apt (linux) or Homebrew (Mac), which we recommend.
 Otherwise, it can be installed from source.
-Instructions for both methods can be found at https://heasarc.gsfc.nasa.gov/fitsio/fitsio_macosx.html.
+Instructions for both methods can be found at https://heasarc.gsfc.nasa.gov/fitsio.

-*After you install libcfitsio*, you will also need to manually copy the "libcfitsio.10.x.y.z.dylib" file (where x,y,z will be some subversion numbers) from the installed cfitsio directory into the directory where the STScI code will look for it.
+*After you install libcfitsio*, you will likely also need to manually copy the "libcfitsio.10.x.y.z.dylib" file (where x,y,z will be some subversion numbers) from the installed cfitsio directory into the directory where the STScI code will look for it.
 That's typically inside your environment's `lib/` directory.
 After doing so, you must either A) rename the copied file to the specific filename the code expects, which for versions named libcfitsio.10.x.y.z will be `libcfitsio.10.dylib`, or B) make a symbolic link with that name linked to the copied libcfitsio.10.x.y.z.dylib file.

 ### Install Python dependencies
 alicesaur is dependent on several publicly available Python packages.
 To install the bulk of these, first `cd` into your cloned local repository of alicesaur.
 Then, do a pip install of the repository's `requirements.txt` file: